 Notice & final pay

-A notice period is the length of time that you or your employee has to give to end their employment.
+A notice period is the length of time that you or your employee needs to give to end their employment.
 If you end someone’s employment, you have to give them written notice.
-If they end it, they can give you written or verbal notice.
+If they end it, they may be able to give you written or verbal notice.

-The amount of notice needed depends on the industry and how long the employee has worked for you.
 Use our Notice and Redundancy Calculator to calculate notice periods that apply to your business based on the award that applies.